niccdias/niccdias.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello there!
 My name is Nic Dias, and I am a PhD Candidate at the University of Pennsylvania.
-In May, I will become a post-doctoral fellow in the Political Science Department at Aarhus University, where I will be working on the [PARTYOPINION](https://ps.au.dk/en/research/researcher-websites/rune-slothuus/current-research/) Project under [Rune Slothuus](https://ps.au.dk/en/research/researcher-websites/rune-slothuus/).
+In May 2025, I will become a post-doctoral fellow at Aarhus University, where I will be working on the [PARTYOPINION](https://ps.au.dk/en/research/researcher-websites/rune-slothuus/current-research/) project under [Rune Slothuus](https://ps.au.dk/en/research/researcher-websites/rune-slothuus/).

 I want to understand how well democracy is working and how it can work better.
-My dissertation examines how well citizens form policy opinions that align with their underlying values and interests.
+My dissertation examines whether citizens form `principled' policy opinions---that is, policy opinions that align with their underlying values and interests.
 It challenges the long-held idea that citizens' policy opinions are generally unprincipled.
 Instead, I argue that citizens' opinions appear less principled than they are, due to flaws in how scholars have evaluated citizens' opinions.
 In other work, I have studied the causes and consequences of polarization, as well as how polarization can be addressed.
 You can find a list of my publications and working papers on my [Google Scholar page](https://scholar.google.com/citations?user=XudGcdkAAAAJ) and on the [publications](https://niccdias.github.io/publications/) section of this website.

 If you want to contact me, send an email to [niccdias@sas.upenn.edu](mailto:niccdias@sas.upenn.edu).
 I would love to hear from you!